maximusDecimalusMeridius/time-check/README.md

 This is a class assignment focused on applying styles based on the current time vs. calendar time blocks.
 We were also tasked with demonstrating knowledge of localStorage by making the data persist.

--GIVEN I am using a daily planner to create a schedule
+- GIVEN I am using a daily planner to create a schedule

 - WHEN I open the planner, THEN the current day is displayed at the top of the calendar
 - WHEN I scroll down, THEN I am presented with time blocks for standard business hours